Ted M. Handel

 Mr. Comanor joins Decro Corporation with significant real estate transactional experience and also brings an intense passion of meeting our community’s affordable housing crisis through alternative financing approaches.
 Prior to joining Decro, Mr. Comanor co-founded Neighborhood Works, a social venture focused on implementing construction and financial innovations in the local affordable housing market.
 Mr. Comanor also worked at Intrepid Investment Bankers, where he brokered over $300 million in mergers and acquisitions and capital raising transactions.

-Mr. Comanor is scheduled to receive his Master in Business Administration with an emphasis in real estate and public policy from the University of California, Los Angeles Anderson School of Management in June 2019.
-He earned a Bachelor of Arts and Bachelor of Science and Business Administration from Washington University in St. Louis.
+Mr. Comanor received a Master in Business Administration with an emphasis in real estate and public policy from the University of California, Los Angeles Anderson School of Management and earned a Bachelor of Arts and Bachelor of Science and Business Administration from Washington University in St. Louis.

 Accountant / Office Administrator